jschhie/Toast-Tab-Cafe/README.md

 ## Overview
 * Responsive online cafe ordering system using Flask and SQLite, implementing customizable drink options, search/filter features, and business hours restrictions
+* Features an intuitive, secure admin dashboard for managing cafe database
 * Hosted on PythonAnywhere; you may interact with the website at: https://sunrightcafe.pythonanywhere.com/

 ## 🔖 Table of Contents